 Syracuse University welcomes people with disabilities and, in compliance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act, does not discriminate on the basis of disability.
 Students who require special consideration due to a learning or physical disability or other situation should make an appointment with the course instructor as soon as possible.

-Disability Accommodations (school district policy)
+Disability Accommodations (school district policy) [Insert local accommodations here]

 Student Work